-Over the past five years, Drakenstein has implemented a number of best practices in order to significantly decrease our reliance on external funds and to build a more resilient organisation.
-The municipality has introduced a revenue management, expenditure management and cost containment programme to identify, raise and collect all revenue due to the municipality.
+Drakenstein Municipality again received a clean audit opinion for the financial year 2019/20 and is constantly commended for the way in which we have managed to address our financial challenges amidst various external factors which in recent years included a drought and international pandemic.
+The Municipality has introduced a revenue management, expenditure management and cost containment programme to identify, raise and collect all revenue due to the municipality.
 Included in this programme is a focus on expenditure management and cost containment to ensure that available resources are optimised for quality service delivery.
 Other measures include the preparation of a zero-based budget; prioritising infrastructure repairs and maintenance; budgeting expenditure is to be funded by realistically anticipated cash backed revenues; and we are instituting a wide range of operational efficiencies to result in operating surpluses which will be used to finance capital.
-The organisational structure of Drakenstein is also in the process of being reviewed to ensure that it is aligned and ready to respond to the new normal.
+The organisational structure of Drakenstein was also reviewed to ensure that it is ready to respond to the service delivery challenges.